What are Dental bridges?

-A bridge is a fixed prosthesis for restoring the space of a missing tooth utilizing the adjacent teeth.
+Dental bridges are a fixed prosthesis for restoring the space of a missing tooth utilizing the adjacent teeth.
 The adjacent teeth act as posts to hold an extra tooth in the middle and basically bridge the gap.
-A dental bridge can be 3 units (if only one tooth is missing) or more depending on the number of missing teeth.
+Dental bridges can be 3 units (if only one tooth is missing) or more depending on the number of missing teeth.
 For example if you are missing 2 teeth next to each other you will need a 4 unit bridge (the two adjacent teeth acting as posts to hold the two missing teeth in the middle, bridging the gap).

 If for any reason a tooth is extracted you are left with a space.
 It is extremely important to fill this space as soon as possible to avoid problems.
 If not treated the teeth surrounding the gap begin to shift inward, creating a whole chain reaction of bad things.
 If a lower tooth is lost the opposing tooth starts to move down until it is lost as well.

 Teeth use their neighbors for support and with one missing they start to “fall”.
 This can eventually result in problems with the entire bite, dentition and the TMJ (jaw joint).
 The surrounding teeth deteriorate and it is just a matter of time before they too are lost.
 When teeth are shifted out of place it becomes more difficult to properly clean them causing gum and bone disease, with the difficulty of treatment increasing as the neglect continues.

 Dr. Jafarifar can help you determine if a bridge is the best choice for you.
 Keep in mind that other options such as implant or a partial denture are also other options for filling the space.
 One of the advantages of getting and implant as oppose to a bridge is the ease of flossing.
 With a bridge you need to use special flossing methods to clean under the bridge.
 Your dentist or hygienist can assist you with this.